mne-tools/mne-python/doc/source/manual/convert.rst

 space projection and bandpass filtering can be optionally applied to the raw data prior to saving the epochs.

-.. note:: The MNE Matlab toolbox described in Chapter 10 provides direct    access to raw fif files without conversion with mne_epochs2mat first.
+.. note:: The MNE Matlab toolbox described in :ref:`ch_matlab` provides direct    access to raw fif files without conversion with mne_epochs2mat first.
 Therefore, it is recommended that you use the Matlab toolbox rather than mne_epochs2mat which    creates large files occupying disk space unnecessarily.
 An exception    to this is the case where you apply a filter to the data and save    the band-pass filtered epochs.

 Command-line options
 ====================